FINAL REPORT: 30games-30nights

 Favourite Cheerleaders: The Ducks gals were awesome – very sweet, and they knew their hockey!
 Honourable mention to Arizona, Washington and Tampa Bay.
 I was originally very tentative to cozy up to any of the team cheerleaders.
 If you look closely at the picture of me with the Tampa gals early in my trip, my hands were behind my back.
 Through encouragement back home, I loosened up a bit in future encounters.

 Best arena experience: Verizon Center (Washington).
-I was given a tour of the building, joined season-ticket holders for a Q & A with the “Goalie Whisperer” Mitch Korn, met Caps owner Ted Leonsis and Caps head coach Barry Trotz.
+I was given a tour of the building, joined season-ticket holders for a Q & A with the “Goalie Whisperer” Mitch Korn, met Caps owner Ted Leonsis (in his suite) and chatted with Caps head coach Barry Trotz after the game.
 Thanks to Peter Robinson from the Caps and Baltimore’s amazing media guy Nestor Aparicio for their hospitality and kindness!

 Best overall experience: Stop #30 in Toronto.
 I attended the morning skate, and was given a special Maple Leafs jersey.
 Met legendary HNIC play-by-play announcer Bob Cole, and Leafs president Brendan Shanahan.
 Received a tour of the NHL offices, including the “Situation Room” where disputed goals, etc. are determined.
 (Kris King was one of the nicest guys I met in my travels.
 He made sure to get me a game-used puck from every NHL team.)